Analysing similarities between legal court documents using natural language processing approaches based on Transformers: State-of-the-Art Review

 \section{State-of-the-Art Review}

 More recent research maintain that machine learning algorithms have great potential for high complexity problem-solving.
 These machine learning algorithms categories can be: (i) supervised; (ii) unsupervised; (iii) semi-supervised; and (iv) via reinforcement~\cite{bib14}.
-This research context reviewed the literature in search of the most recent productions for the period from 2017 to 2021, through the databases (i) Google Scholar; (ii) Science Direct; and (iii) IEEE Xplorer, on unsupervised machine learning algorithms or clustering applied to the legal area using NLP.
+This research context reviewed the literature in search of the most recent productions for the period from 2017 to 2022, through the databases (i) Google Scholar; (ii) Science Direct; and (iii) IEEE Xplorer, on unsupervised machine learning algorithms or clustering applied to the legal area using NLP.

 The research revealed that, so far, few productions are dealing with the subject, which proves its complexity.
-We highlight the research conducted by Oliveira and Nascimento~\cite{bib12} that sought to detect the degree of similarity between the judicial documents of the Brazilian Labor Court through unsupervised learning, using NLP techniques such as (i) inverse frequency of the term document frequency (TF-IDF); (ii) Word2Vec with CBoW (Continuous Bag of Words) trained for general purposes for the Portuguese language in Brazil; and (iii) Word2Vec with Skip-gram trained for general purposes for the Portuguese language in Brazil.
+We highlight the research conducted by Oliveira and Nascimento~\cite{bib12} that sought to detect the degree of similarity between the judicial documents of the Brazilian Labour Court through unsupervised learning, using NLP techniques such as (i) inverse frequency of the term document frequency (TF-IDF); (ii) Word2Vec with CBoW (Continuous Bag of Words) trained for general purposes for the Portuguese language in Brazil; and (iii) Word2Vec with Skip-gram trained for general purposes for the Portuguese language in Brazil.~\cite{Song2022} made an empirical evaluation of pre-trained language models (PLMs) for legal natural language processing (NLP) in order to verify the effectiveness of the models in this domain, which used up to 57 thousand documents.

 Expanding the research for the use of Natural Language Processing applied to the judicial area, a systematic review of the literature of the challenges faced by the system of trial prediction was found, which can assist lawyers, judges and civil servants to predict the rate of profit or loss, time of punishment and articles of law applicable to new cases, using the deep learning model.
 The researchers describe in detail the Empirical Literature on Methods of Prediction of Legal Judgment, the Conceptual Literature on Text Classification Methods and details of the transformers model~\cite{bib15}.